sobanieca/env-setup/notes.md

 `:messages`:
 View debug messages (for instance `print()` results from lua script)

+`:checkhealth`:
+Display health checks which may help troubleshooting plugins issues.
+For instance, if on `save` file, error occurs that `!` is required, it's indicator that something is messed up.

 `VISUAL mode + gc/gb`:
 Comment out highlighted text (line/block comment)